Graham Coxon has unveiled ‘Castle Park’, a shelved album recorded back in 2011

 Shelved for over a decade, the ten-track record arrives alongside full solo reissues.

-Blur are an English rock band formed in London in 1988, consisting of singer Damon Albarn, guitarist Graham Coxon, bassist Alex James, and drummer Dave Rowntree.
-Their debut album, Leisure (1991), incorporated the sounds of Madchester and shoegaze.
-Following a stylistic change influenced by British guitar pop groups such as the Kinks, the Beatles, and XTC, Blur released the albums Modern Life Is Rubbish (1993), Parklife (1994), and The Great Escape (1995).
-Parklife lead single "Girls & Boys" became a hit in the UK and the US, respectively peaking at number 5 on the UK singles chart and number 59 on the Billboard Hot 100.
-As a result, the band helped to popularise the Britpop genre and achieved mass popularity in the UK, aided by a widely publicised chart battle with rival band Oasis in 1995 dubbed "the Battle of Britpop".
-Blur's self-titled fifth album (1997) saw another stylistic shift, influenced by the lo-fi styles of American indie rock groups, and became their third UK chart-topping album.
-Its single "Song 2" became popular on alternative radio in the US.
+Blur are an English rock band formed in London in 1988.
+The band members include singer Damon Albarn, guitarist Graham Coxon, bassist Alex James, and drummer Dave Rowntree.
+Their debut album, Leisure, was released in 1991 and incorporated elements of Madchester and shoegaze.
+Subsequently, the band shifted their style towards British guitar pop influences, drawing inspiration from groups such as the Kinks, the Beatles, and XTC.
+This change was reflected in their albums Modern Life Is Rubbish (1993), Parklife (1994), and The Great Escape (1995).
+The lead single from Parklife, 'Girls & Boys,' achieved commercial success, reaching number five on the UK singles chart and number 59 on the Billboard Hot 100 in the US.
+Blur played a significant role in popularising the Britpop genre and gained widespread popularity in the UK.
+Their rivalry with Oasis culminated in the 1995 chart battle known as "the Battle of Britpop."
+The band's self-titled fifth album, released in 1997, marked another stylistic shift influenced by American indie rock and became their third UK number-one album.
+Its single 'Song 2' gained popularity on alternative radio in the US.

 50+ tracks in our catalogue